Skip to main content

 Vision-Driven Design (VDD) plays a significant role in shaping the future of user experience.
 It's a design approach that encourages designers to look beyond current user needs and trends and to envision the possibilities of the future.

-Historically, some of the most revolutionary products and services have been the result of Vision-Driven Design.
-Let's consider the first iPhone, for instance.
-Before its launch, the market was dominated by physical keyboards and styluses.
-Apple's vision of a touchscreen smartphone was a radical departure from the norm.
-This wasn't something users were explicitly asking for, but once they experienced it, they embraced it.
+Historically, some of the most revolutionary products have been the result of Vision-Driven Design.
+Consider the first iPhone — Apple's vision of a touchscreen smartphone was a radical departure from the norm.
+Another example is Airbnb, which redefined what accommodation meant.

 Moreover, even in a vision-driven approach, user involvement remains crucial.
-The design should be iteratively refined based on user feedback and validation, ensuring that the visionary product is also user-friendly and satisfies real-world needs.
-This convergence of visionary thinking and user validation is where true innovation can thrive.
+The design should be iteratively refined based on user feedback and validation.

 The Sweet Spot: Balancing UCD and VDD

-First, let's acknowledge that these two design approaches are not mutually exclusive.
+These two design approaches are not mutually exclusive.
 In fact, they are complementary facets of a holistic design process.
-The key is knowing when and how to leverage each approach for optimal results.

 Step 1: Start with a Vision

 Every design journey should start with a vision.
-It could be an innovative idea for a product, a novel feature, or a game-changing user experience.
 This vision acts as the north star, guiding the entire design process.
-It's what sets the stage for disruptive innovation and separates trailblazers from followers.

 Step 2: Ground the Vision in User Reality